navidrome/website/content/en/docs/Usage/configuration-options.md

 C:\> navidrome --musicfolder "c:\User\johndoe\Music"
 ```

-Please note that options must be **all lowercase**.
+Please note that command line arguments must be **all lowercase**.
 For a list of all available command line options,
 just call `navidrome --help`.